 A United States Air Force Vietnam era veteran and native of Atlanta, Georgia, he is married to the former Tammy Groce of Athens, Alabama and the couple has a daughter Holly, son-in-law, Josh and son Austin who is a member of the U.S. Navy, as well as four grandchildren.

 Dave Wilson’s Coaching Career

-Ben Shotten - Media Relations Manager
+Ben Shotten - Media Relations Coordinator

-Ben Shotten enters his second season with the Tampa Bay Storm.
+Ben Shotten enters his third season with the Tampa Bay Storm.
 His responsibilities include public, media and community relations as well as production of the Storm media guide, game day programs, game notes and media packets.
 He is also the primary contact for player and coach interviews.

 The Commack, New York native, served as an intern and media relations assistant with the Storm in 2012 where his duties included game day preparation, assisting in the preparation of game notes, drafting press releases, creating and editing original content, and other various duties.